Irrelon/ForerunnerDB/readme.md

 </table>

 ## What is ForerunnerDB
-ForerunnerDB is a NoSQL JavaScript database with a query language based on MongoDB and runs on browsers and Node.js.
+ForerunnerDB is a NoSQL JavaScript database with a query language loosly based on MongoDB (with some differences) and runs on browsers and Node.js.

+##### ForerunnerDB & MongoDB
+Please see the [#](differences from MongoDB) section for more information.

 ## What is ForerunnerDB's Primary Use Case?
 ForerunnerDB was created primarily to allow web application developers to easily